CovelloTheory/ecm-alpha/README.md

 The ECM prototype is released under a limited-use license for research, demo, and educational purposes only.
 Commercial or clinical reuse is prohibited without written permission.
 All core intellectual property is © 2025 Covello Theory.

 ## Code Availability
-Core prototype code is currently reserved for grant reviewers and research collaborators.
-Full access will be granted to backers post-launch and to institutions following NDA or validation agreements.
+Core prototype code is currently restricted to grant reviewers and research collaborators.
+Full access will be extended to verified backers post-launch and to institutions following NDA or post-validation review.

 ---